anisse/gears/README.md

 ## Current status

  - supports the game gear/master system SEGA rom banking
- - minimal CPU interrupt support
+ - minimal CPU interrupt support (mode 1)
  - a VDP implementation, able to display some games
  - Small "UI" relying on winit+pixels+cpal+gilrs crates that supports input with keyboard and gamepad (both hardcoded bindings)
  - A test suite for the VDP with some ROM frames to prevent regressions
- - WASM target for in-browser emulation (WIP)
+ - WASM target for in-browser emulation.

 ## TODO